weingrill/RoboTel/docs/manual.rst

 5 Focus
 -------

+The lock is opened as soon as the focus is manually selected.
-* "ENABLE" opens the lock.
+* "ENABLE" executes the homing procedure.
 * Buttons "↑" and "↓" move the mirror outwards and inwards.
 * Moving the focus without unlocking will cause in an error.
 * "RESET" locks the focus in position.